DavidVieria/Computer_Networks/project/sprint2/planning.md

 ---

-## 🎯 Objetivos Gerais
+## 🎯 General Objectives

-- Criar uma simulação das redes por edifício incluindo o backbone comum.
+- Create a simulation of the networks by building including the common backbone.
-- Uniformizar a nomenclatura dos dispositivos.
+- Standardize the naming of devices.
-- Simular estrutura de cablagem com switches e cabos apropriados.
+- Simulate cabling structure with appropriate switches and cables.

 ---

-## 🧱 Configuração Layer 2
+## 🧱 Layer 2 Configuration

-- VLANs por piso, WiFi, DMZ e VoIP em cada edifício.
+- VLANs by floor, WiFi, DMZ, and VoIP in each building.
-- Backbone VLAN comum a todos.
+- Common Backbone VLAN for all.
-- Switches ligados em trunk.
+- Switches connected in trunk.
-- VTP configurado com um servidor por edifício.
+- VTP configured with one server per building.
-- STP ativo em todos os switches.
+- STP active on all switches.

 ---

-## 🌐 Configuração Layer 3
+## 🌐 Layer 3 Configuration

-- Cada VLAN com sub-rede IPv4 dedicada.
+- Each VLAN with dedicated IPv4 subnet.
-- Router modelo 2811 por edifício com subinterfaces.
+- Router model 2811 per building with subinterfaces.
-- Tráfego inter-VLAN encaminhado via backbone.
+- Inter-VLAN traffic routed via backbone.
-- Endereçamento baseado em bloco `10.22.96.0/20` (ver tabelas completas por edifício).
+- Addressing based on `10.22.96.0/20` block (see complete tables by building).

 ---

-## 📄 Conteúdo Técnico Detalhado
+## 📄 Detailed Technical Content

 ### 🔌 VLANs
-Em cada edifício, as seguintes VLANs devem ser configuradas:
+In each building, the following VLANs must be configured:

-- **Piso 0**: VLAN para todas as tomadas.
+- **Floor 0**: VLAN for all outlets.
-- **Piso 1**: VLAN para todas as tomadas.
+- **Floor 1**: VLAN for all outlets.
-- **Rede Wi-Fi**: VLAN para todas as tomadas de APs dentro do edifício.
+- **Wi-Fi Network**: VLAN for all APs' outlets within the building.
-- **DMZ**: VLAN para servidores, estações de trabalho de administração e dispositivos de rede da infraestrutura.
+- **DMZ**: VLAN for servers, administrative workstations, and network infrastructure devices.
-- **VoIP**: VLAN para todos os telefones IP dentro do edifício.
+- **VoIP**: VLAN for all IP phones within the building.

-Essas VLANs, apesar de estarem associadas a um edifício específico, devem estar disponíveis em todos os switches de todos os edifícios.
-Cada switch deve manter uma base de dados local com todas as VLANs, e todas as interligações entre switches devem ser configuradas em modo trunk para transportar todas as VLANs.
+These VLANs, despite being associated with a specific building, must be available on all switches of all buildings.
+Each switch must maintain a local database with all VLANs, and all interconnections between switches must be configured in trunk mode to carry all VLANs.

-Adicionalmente, uma VLAN para o Campus Backbone deve ser configurada, compartilhada por todos os edifícios.
-Essa VLAN deve estar disponível em todos os switches, em suas bases de dados locais.
+Additionally, a VLAN for the Campus Backbone must be configured, shared by all buildings.
+This VLAN must be available on all switches, in their local databases.
 <br><br>

-### ⚙️ Protocolo de Transporte de VLAN (VTP)
+### ⚙️ VLAN Trunking Protocol (VTP)
-Para garantir a consistência entre os switches, utilize o VTP, que facilita a propagação das informações de VLANs.
+To ensure consistency among switches, use VTP, which facilitates the propagation of VLAN information.

-- **Domínio VTP**: Todos os switches devem estar no mesmo domínio VTP, com o nome de domínio configurado uniformemente (vtp domain ...).
+- **VTP Domain**: All switches must be in the same VTP domain, with the domain name configured uniformly (vtp domain ...).
-- **Modo de servidor**: Pelo menos um switch deve estar no modo servidor (vtp mode server), onde a base de dados de VLANs pode ser configurada manualmente.
+- **Server mode**: At least one switch must be in server mode (vtp mode server), where the VLAN database can be manually configured.
-- **Modo de cliente**: Outros switches podem estar em modo cliente (vtp mode client), onde eles recebem as atualizações da base de dados de VLAN propagadas pelos switches no modo servidor.
+- **Client mode**: Other switches can be in client mode (vtp mode client), where they receive updates of the VLAN database propagated by switches in server mode.
-- **Modo trunk**: As portas de interligação entre switches devem estar configuradas no modo trunk (switchport mode trunk), permitindo a propagação de todas as VLANs.
+- **Trunk mode**: The interconnection ports between switches must be configured in trunk mode (switchport mode trunk), allowing the propagation of all VLANs.
   <br><br>

-### 📊 Banco de Dados de VLAN & Domínio VTP
+### 📊 VLAN Database & VTP Domain

-- **VLANs**: Cada VLAN deve ter um nome único e significativo, com um VLANID único (entre 2 e 1000, para evitar interferências).
+- **VLANs**: Each VLAN must have a unique and meaningful name, with a unique VLANID (between 2 and 1000, to avoid interference).
-- **Domínio VTP**: O nome do domínio VTP deve ser o mesmo em todos os switches para garantir a propagação correta.
+- **VTP Domain**: The name of the VTP domain must be the same on all switches to ensure correct propagation.
   <br><br>

-### 🌐 Redes IPv4
+### 🌐 IPv4 Networks

-#### Requisitos de Endereçamento
+#### Addressing Requirements

-Os endereços de rede IPv4 para cada VLAN devem ser atribuídos de acordo com os seguintes requisitos de número de nós:
+IPv4 network addresses for each VLAN must be assigned according to the following node number requirements:

 - **Building Campus Backbone**:
-  - **Backbone**: 220 nós
+  - **Backbone**: 220 nodes

 - **Building 1**:
-  - **Pontos de acesso - Piso 0**: 40 nós
+  - **Access points - Floor 0**: 40 nodes
-  - **Pontos de acesso - Piso 1**: 45 nós
+  - **Access points - Floor 1**: 45 nodes
-  - **Wi-Fi**: 95 nós
+  - **Wi-Fi**: 95 nodes
-  - **DMZ (Servidores, estações de trabalho administrativas e dispositivos de infraestrutura de rede)**: 110 nós
+  - **DMZ (Servers, administrative workstations, and network infrastructure devices)**: 110 nodes
-  - **VoIP (Telefones IP)**: 70 nós
+  - **VoIP (IP Phones)**: 70 nodes
-  - **B1**: 360 nós
+  - **B1**: 360 nodes

 - **Building 2**:
-  - **Pontos de acesso - Piso 0**: 100 nós
+  - **Access points - Floor 0**: 100 nodes
-  - **Pontos de acesso - Piso 1**: 110 nós
+  - **Access points - Floor 1**: 110 nodes
-  - **Wi-Fi**: 200 nós
+  - **Wi-Fi**: 200 nodes
-  - **DMZ (Servidores, estações de trabalho administrativas e dispositivos de infraestrutura de rede)**: 60 nós
+  - **DMZ (Servers, administrative workstations, and network infrastructure devices)**: 60 nodes
-  - **VoIP (Telefones IP)**: 120 nós
+  - **VoIP (IP Phones)**: 120 nodes
-  - **B2**: 690 nós
+  - **B2**: 690 nodes

 - **Building 3**:
-  - **Pontos de acesso - Piso 0**: 115 nós
+  - **Access points - Floor 0**: 115 nodes
-  - **Pontos de acesso - Piso 1**: 135 nós
+  - **Access points - Floor 1**: 135 nodes
-  - **Wi-Fi**: 220 nós
+  - **Wi-Fi**: 220 nodes
-  - **DMZ (Servidores, estações de trabalho administrativas e dispositivos de infraestrutura de rede)**: 50 nós
+  - **DMZ (Servers, administrative workstations, and network infrastructure devices)**: 50 nodes
-  - **VoIP (Telefones IP)**: 170 nós
+  - **VoIP (IP Phones)**: 170 nodes
-  - **B3**: 690 nós
+  - **B3**: 690 nodes

 - **Building 4**:
-  - **Pontos de acesso - Piso 0**: 125 nós
+  - **Access points - Floor 0**: 125 nodes
-  - **Pontos de acesso - Piso 1**: 170 nós
+  - **Access points - Floor 1**: 170 nodes
-  - **Wi-Fi**: 200 nós
+  - **Wi-Fi**: 200 nodes
-  - **DMZ (Servidores, estações de trabalho administrativas e dispositivos de infraestrutura de rede)**: 45 nós
+  - **DMZ (Servers, administrative workstations, and network infrastructure devices)**: 45 nodes
-  - **VoIP (Telefones IP)**: 160 nós
+  - **VoIP (IP Phones)**: 160 nodes
-  - **B4**: 700 nós
+  - **B4**: 700 nodes

-- **Gerais**:
+- **General**:
-  - **Planejamento do Sprint**: A equipe deve definir:
+  - **Sprint Planning**: The team must define:
-    - O endereço de rede IPv4 para o Campus Backbone.
+    - The IPv4 network address for the Campus Backbone.
-    - O endereço IPv4 dos roteadores para a conexão com a rede backbone.
+    - The IPv4 address of the routers for the connection to the backbone network.
-    - O bloco de endereços para cada membro da equipe dentro do seu edifício, assegurando que não haja sobreposição entre os blocos.
+    - The address block for each team member within their building, ensuring no overlap between blocks.
       <br><br>

-#### 🔧 Espaço de Endereços IPv4
+#### 🔧 IPv4 Address Space

-- **Bloco de Endereços IPv4 a ser utilizado**: 10.22.96.0/20
+- **IPv4 Address Block to be used**: 10.22.96.0/20
 <br><br>

-#### 🏠 Distribuição de Endereçamento IPv4 por Zona/Edifício
+#### 🏠 IPv4 Addressing Distribution by Zone/Building

 | **Subnet address** |  **Netmask**  |   **Range of addresses**    |       **Usable IPs**        | **Hosts** | **Zones/Buildings** |
 |:------------------:|:-------------:|:---------------------------:|:---------------------------:|:---------:|:-------------------:|